top of page

 “I’ll have Sugar Smacks,” said Jay.

-After finishing their food, Hank said, “let’s make something else.”
+After finishing their food, Hank and Jay were still hungry.

 “I’m not sure,” said Hank.